yuno-payments/yuno-docs/docs/Security and Compliance/card-verification.md

 next:
   description: ''
 ---
-Yuno lets you verify if the customer's credit card is real and is working.
-Our Credit Card Verification API is designed to empower your applications with a robust mechanism for validating credit card transactions, ensuring a seamless and secure payment experience for your users.
-This operation does not create any charges for your client.
+Yuno allows you to verify whether a customer's credit card is valid and operational, helping you ensure a secure and seamless payment experience.
+The card verification process does not create any charges for your customer.

 ## Advantages

-With the Yuno card verification service, you can protect your business in real time:
+With Yuno's card verification service, you can protect your business in real time:

-* **Real-time Verification**: Instantly validate credit card details to ensure accuracy and authenticity.
+* **Real-time verification**: Instantly validate credit card details to ensure accuracy and authenticity.
-* **Fraud Prevention**: Mitigate the risk of fraudulent transactions by verifying the legitimacy of credit card information.
+* **Fraud prevention**: Reduce the risk of fraudulent transactions by verifying the legitimacy of credit card information.
-* **Seamless Integration**: Easily integrate our API into your existing payment processing system, minimizing development time and effort.
+* **Seamless integration**: Easily integrate our API into your existing payment processing system, minimizing development time and effort.

 ## Integration

-First, you need to define a route to use the card verification feature.
-When configuring the route, be sure to select:
+To use the card verification feature, you first need to define a route.
+When configuring the route, make sure to:

-* **Card** as payment method.
+* Select **Card** as the payment method.
-* Define the **Transaction type** **Equal** to **VERIFY**.
+* Set the **Transaction type** to **VERIFY**.

-With the above configurations, all card verifications will be processed following the configuration of the created route.
+With these configurations, all card verifications will be processed according to the settings of the created route.

 <Image align="center" src="https://files.readme.io/ace8dd6aa4d7fe71f02ae0600949b59d8d59bfb329d55e66134a858fc7ea4a33-Screenshot_2024-10-14_at_3.09.35_PM.png" />

-> 📘 Select the Correct Provider
+> 📘 Select the correct provider
 >
-> * The credit card verification process isn't provided by all providers.
-Always contact your technical account manager to verify which providers support card verification.
+> * Not all providers support credit card verification.
+Always contact your technical account manager to confirm which providers are compatible.
 > * Yuno uses a zero-dollar authorization for card validations.
-If the provider does not support this flow, we will internally:
+If the provider does not support this flow, we will:
 >   * Authorize the minimum possible amount and then cancel the authorization for credit cards.
 >   * Perform a purchase for the minimum possible amount and then refund it for debit cards.

-In addition to creating the route, you need to choose when to use the validation.
-You can verify cards during the [enrollment process](https://docs.y.uno/reference/enroll-payment-method-checkout) or while making a credit [card payment](https://docs.y.uno/reference/create-payment).
+After creating the route, decide when to perform the card validation.
+You can verify cards during the [enrollment process](https://docs.y.uno/reference/enroll-payment-method-checkout) or when making a [card payment](https://docs.y.uno/reference/create-payment).
 Depending on your chosen process, you should use different endpoints or SDK functions.

-### Verify the card at the enrollment
+### Verify the card during enrollment

-You can verify the card at the enrollment whether you are using the Direct or SDK integrations.
+You can verify a card during the enrollment process, whether you are using a direct integration or an SDK integration.
+This helps ensure the card is valid before it is added to your system.

 #### SDK integration

-If you are using an integration based on SDKs, you need to define the `verify` object, informing the `currency` and `vault_on_success = true` when performing the enrollment.
-The code block below presents an example of card verification requests and responses using the SDK.
+When using an SDK-based integration, include the `verify` object in your enrollment request.
+Specify the `currency` and set `vault_on_success` to `true` to vault the card upon successful verification.

+The following example shows how to structure a card verification request and the corresponding response using the SDK:

 ```json Request
 {